-I decided I ought to get some more opinions on the matter, so I asked Wendy Crouch, whose calling style was very different from mine.
+I decided I ought to get some more opinions on the matter, so I asked Wendy Crouch, who had a very different calling style from mine.
 Wendy started calling because she was asked to lead a new dance club, was pleased to have been asked, and was confident enough to give it a try.
 This led on to calling at other clubs which had visiting callers, to attending a Dance Instructors' Course in 1980 (which must have been where I first met her) because of a desire to learn to call better, and to running a social dance display group.

 Wendy taught children to dance in schools, and always considered herself a “teacher” rather than a “caller” (now there's a distinction I could discuss at length); she enjoyed explaining complicated dances and moves, and “finesse”.
 Although she wanted people to enjoy their dancing she was easily bored with repetitive and simple dances, so she rarely called barn dances, much preferring “serious” clubs, workshops and dancers' events.

 Then of course I had to contact Hilary Herbert — who couldn't remember looking disapproving at my remarks and denied everything.
 Hilary is another caller who was known in a small area and then “discovered” by Chippenham Festival.
-Hilary lives in Cardiff at that time, and writes dances which are almost as impossible as mine; Wendy also wrote quite difficult dances, so maybe I'm not taking a random sample of callers at all!
-In fact Hilary's dance “Waverley Ahoy!” which appeared after this article had appeared in English Dance & Song is the hardest dance I've ever called or danced.
+Hilary was living in Cardiff at that time, and writes dances which are almost as impossible as mine; Wendy also wrote quite difficult dances, so maybe I'm not taking a random sample of callers at all!
+In fact Hilary's dance “Waverley Ahoy!” which appeared after this article was published in English Dance & Song is the hardest dance I've ever called or danced.